1 Week Mauritius Itinerary: Top things to do

 Day 1: North Mauritius

-Start your week-long vacation in Mauritius in the northern part of the island.
+Start your week-long Mauritius itinerary in the northern part of the island.
 After landing in Mahébourg early in the morning, check into your hotel or guesthouse and refresh yourself.

 Renting a car is the best way to visit Mauritius, as it allows you to move quickly from one point to another.
 You can rent a car from the airport agencies, but make sure to choose the official rental agencies for insurance purposes.